 Since secondhand smoke is one of the leading cause of death in otherwise healthy infants, taking precaution is vital in keeping your young ones healthy.
-To ensure secondhand tobacco smoke isn’t being inhaled by anyone indoors, implement an Air Purifier For Smoke in your home and breath better than ever.
+To ensure secondhand tobacco smoke isn’t being inhaled by anyone indoors, implement an Air Purifier For Smoke in your home and breathe better than ever.

 Indoor dust is obviously one of the more prominent allergy triggers all year round, but during the winter, the nose irritant sees especially increased levels of exposure in homes.

 The reason is that once we turn our indoor heating on during the cold weather months, the ventilation stirs old dust that settles in the air ducts and spreads it throughout your home.